MedPath

 Time to Response (TTR)Up to approximately 60 months

-TTR defined as defined as the time from the date of randomization to the first documented response of either CR or PR.
-CR and PR are based on tumor response data as per local review and according to RECIST 1.1.
+Time to response (TTR) was defined as the time from the date of randomization to the first documented response of either complete response (CR) or partial response (PR), which had to be subsequently confirmed (although the date of initial response was used, not the date of confirmation).
+CR and PR were based on tumor response data as per local review and according to RECIST 1.1.

 CR: Disappearance of all lesions with lymph nodes measuring \< 10 mm.
 PR: At least a 30% decrease in the sum of diameter of all target lesions, taking as reference the baseline sum of diameters.